flybywiresim/docs/docs/start/porting-custom-cameras.md

 The FlyByWire Simulations A32NX has now been separated from the default Asobo A320neo which has resulted in changes to some file structures.

-To be able to use your previously set custom camera views with the FBW A32NX
+To be able to use your previously set custom camera views with the FBW A32NX follow the steps below.

 !!! info "Step One"